cdipaolo/FreeBody/README.md

 #Free Body
 This is a free body physics simulator, made in Swift and SpriteKit, which was created for the purpose of making physics education at the high school level more intuitive.
+We are targeting iPad users, beacuse of increased screen real estate and the availability to teacher, but will provide functionality to iPhone users as well.

 ##Creators
 Participating Developers: